AppJail-makejails/nextcloud/README.md

 | `13.2-php82-fpm`    | `amd64` | `13.2-RELEASE` | `thin` |
 | `14.0-php82-apache` | `amd64` | `14.0-RELEASE` | `thin` |
 | `14.0-php82-fpm`    | `amd64` | `14.0-RELEASE` | `thin` |

+## Notes

+1. The ideas present in the Docker image of Nextcloud are taken into account for users who are familiar with it.